50 Berkeley Square: Legend

-The legend about the house varies, but most versions state that the attic room of the house is haunted by the spirit of a young woman who committed suicide there.
-She purportedly threw herself from a top-floor window after being abused by her uncle and is said to be capable of frightening people to death.
-The spirit is said to take the form of a brown mist, though sometimes it is reported as a white figure.
+The legend about the house varies, but most versions state that the attic room of the house is haunted by the spirit of a young woman.
+In a desperate attempt to escape from her abusive uncle, she had thrown herself from the top floor window.
+Her spirit is said to take the form of a brown mist, though sometimes it is reported as a white figure and is capable of frightening people to death.
 A rarer version of the tale is that a young man was locked in the attic room, fed only through a hole in the door, until he eventually went mad and died.
-Another story is that the attic room is haunted by the ghost of a little girl who was killed there by a sadistic servant.
+Another story is that the attic room is haunted by the ghost of a little girl who was murdered there by a sadistic servant.

-From 1859 until the early 1870s Thomas Myers, who was rumoured to have been rejected by his fiancée, lived in the house.
-He lived alone and it was said that he locked himself inside and slowly went mad until his death at the age of 76 in November 1874.
-During his residence in the house it fell into gross disrepair and its reputation began to develop.
+For around fifteen years, Thomas Myers was the occupant of 50 Berkeley Square from 1859 until November of 1874.
+He was rumoured to have been turned down by his fiancée.
+From then on, he had lived alone and it was said that he locked himself inside refusing to ever leave and slowly descended into madness until he died.
+During his residence, the home had fallen into gross disrepair and its reputation began to develop.

 It is alleged that in 1872, on a bet, Lord Lyttleton stayed a night in the building's attic.
 He brought his shotgun with him and fired at an apparition.
 In the morning he attempted to find the apparition, but could only find shotgun cartridges.
 The following year the local council issued a summons to the house's owners for failure to pay taxes, but it is claimed that they were not prosecuted because of the house's reputation for being haunted.

 In 1879 a piece in the Mayfair Magazine alleged that a maid who stayed in the attic room had been found mad and had died in an asylum the day after.
 It was also alleged that after a nobleman spent the night in the attic room he was so paralyzed with fear that he could not speak.

 In 1887 it was alleged that two sailors from HMS Penelope stayed a night in the house.
 By morning one was found dead, having tripped as he ran from the house.
 The other reported having seen the ghost of Myers approaching them aggressively.

 Modern interest in the site was spurred by its inclusion in Peter Underwood's book Haunted London (1975).

 No phenomena have been reported since the house was bought by the Maggs Brothers in the late 1930s and, though many contemporary media outlets have reported happenings at the house, more recent investigators claim that nothing unusual has ever taken place there.
 They remark that events in Edward Bulwer-Lytton's story "The Haunted and the Haunters" bear a remarkable resemblance to the supposed hauntings at 50 Berkeley Square.